LiorSinai/liorsinai.github.io/_posts/2022-05-18-transformers.md

  1.80566   0.0  0.0  0.0  0.271676  0.0  0.0  0.0  0.0  0.0  0.430018     0.0  0.0  0.0  0.0
  1.16445   0.0  0.0  0.0  0.911601  0.0  0.0  0.0  0.0  0.0  0.786343     0.0  0.0  0.0  0.0
 {% endhighlight %}
-This could be improved with a custom scatter function using the `SparseArrays` package.

 ### Position encodings